hashim371/JobResumer-Pro/README.md

 To access the admin dashboard, a specific email is hardcoded for simplicity and security.

 *   **Admin Email**: `res97ad7777mn@gmail.com`

-*   You can change this hardcoded value in the file: `src/app/admin/layout.tsx`.
+To gain access, you must sign up for a new account on your live website using this exact email address.
+Once you sign in with this account, you will be automatically redirected to the admin dashboard at `/admin/dashboard`.

-*   To gain access, simply sign up for a new account using this exact email address.
-Upon login, you will be automatically redirected to the admin dashboard at `/admin/dashboard`.
+You can change this hardcoded value in the file: `src/app/admin/layout.tsx`.